omar-nafea/FullStack/assets/1_How_The_Internet_Works.md

 - This creation process is known as _**page rendering**_, the response from the web server must be a complete web page in order to fulfill the request (show the page in the browser).

 Some engines may begin rendering before a page's resources are downloaded (css, js, images).
 This can result in visual changes as more data is received, such as images being gradually filled in or a flash of unstyled content.

+### Cookies

+Websites save information about you in files called cookies.
+They are saved on your computer for the next time you visit that site.
+Upon your return, the website code will read that file to see that it’s you.
+For example, when you go to a website, the page remembers your username and password – that’s made possible by a cookie.

+There are also cookies that remember more detailed information about you.
+Perhaps your interests, your web browsing patterns, etc. This means that a site can provide you more targeted content – often in the form of ads.
+There are types of cookies, called third-party cookies, that come from sites you’re not even visiting at the time and can track you from site to site to gather information about you, which is sometimes sold to other companies.
+Sometimes you can block these kinds of cookies, though not all browsers allow you to.

+### Understanding privacy

+Nearly all major browsers have a private browsing setting.
+These exist to hide the browsing history from other users on the same computer.
+Many people think that private browsing or incognito mode will hide both their identity and browsing history from internet service providers, governments and advertisers.
+They don’t.
+These settings just clear the history on your system, which is helpful if you’re dealing with sensitive personal information on a shared or public computer.
+Firefox goes beyond that.

 ### A browser engine